andry-lebedev/neobank-primitives/README.md

 ## Policy-controlled autonomy

-The intended safety model is simple:
+The in-app transaction runtime follows this safety model:

 1. An application or agent submits a structured financial intent.
-2. Policy validates identity state, permissions, limits, destination rules, purpose, and idempotency.
+2. Capability and policy checks validate the rail, currency, amount and period limits, destination rules, and approval permissions.
 3. Allowed operations execute automatically; exceptions pause for an authorized human.
-4. The adapter returns normalized status, provider references, receipts, and audit events.
+4. Execution rejects expired or replayed quotes, then records the adapter state, provider references, receipt, and audit events.

 This makes autonomy configurable instead of binary.
 A treasury agent might rebalance approved wallets automatically while a first-time bank recipient always requires review.